esp32m/website/docs/reference/components.md

 ### Optimizing performance

 If you have time-critical tasks that may suffer from additional delays introduced by network/vfs I/O, it is possible to decouple logging from the actual output.
 `void log::useQueue(int size=1024)` adds a buffering layer, that allows the calling thread to proceed immediately, without blocking, and actual I/O will take place in another thread.
-The default size of the buffer is 1024 bytes, may be changed by passing the second parameter to the call.
+The default size of the buffer is 1024 bytes, it may be changed by passing the second parameter to the call.

 ## Event manager

 Event manager is at the heart of **esp32m**, it facilitates asynchronous communication between the tasks inside the **esp32m** application, as well as interaction with the outer world via the API.

-Event manager implements publish-subscribe mechanism, passing events from publishers to the interested parties (subscribers).
+Event manager implements a publish-subscribe mechanism, passing events from publishers to the interested parties (subscribers).

 Event manager is represented by a singleton instance of `EventManager` class that has only two methods: